-Coming back to our experiment, portfolio A starts off the strongest generating a yearly 10% return.
+Returning to our experiment, portfolio A starts off the strongest, generating a yearly 10% return.
 Portfolio B also outperforms C with a 5% CAGR compared to the pitiful 2.5% return offered by the Term Deposit.
 But where it gets interesting is once you factor in the drawdown.

 A 50% drop in the stock market is not a once-in-a-century event like the pandemic.
 The ‘70s bear market, the 2001 tech bubble, and the 2008 Global Financial Crisis all had close to or more than 50% drawdowns for the S&P 500.

 While it’s one thing to see these drawdowns on a chart, it is another to have lived through them.
-More than 15 million people lost their jobs and close to 6 million American households lost their homes during the 2008 crisis.
-The stock market lost half its value and real estate was down 67% from its top.
-Imagine losing your job, home, and half of your portfolio in the space of two years.
+Over 15 million people lost their jobs, and close to 6 million American households lost their homes during the 2008 crisis.
+The stock market lost half its value, and real estate was down 67% from its top.
+Imagine losing your job, home, and half of your portfolio in two years.